oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/serialization.md

 default serializer `JSONSerializer` is used for writting to a file.
 Currently the only other serializer is the `IPCSerializer` which at the moment is quite similar to the `JSONSerializer` except that it does not store the refs of any types that are registered with the `uses_id` flag.
+When using the `IPCSerializer` it is left up to the user to guarantee that any refs required by a process are sent prior.

 ### Upgrades